The Medium is the Message

 What kind of leader does the organization have?
 Is he/she a team builder or a team divider?
 Everyone says they’re a team builder but many are team dividers.
 They divide teams in the spirit of free market competition.
 They hope that when every team competes, it will drive more revenue.
 They can’t be more deluded.

-Marketing and Sales are complimentary
+Marketing and Sales Are Complimentary

 Marketing and sales are complimentary teams.
 You can’t match them against one another and expect the money to roll in.
 You must foster a continuous feedback loop between them.